hakimharith/nus-devops/README.md

 ## Step 3: Dockerization of React App

-Create a new file and name it 'Dockerfile' and add the following text into the file
+Create a new file and name it 'Dockerfile' and add the following text into the file.
+The Dockerfile has to be in the root folder of your Git repo.

 ```
 FROM node:alpine